Quantum Complex-Valued Self-Attention Model: Numerical Experiments

 \section{Numerical Experiments}

-In this work, we evaluate the performance of our proposed quantum self-attention mechanism through numerical simulations using two widely recognized image classification datasets, MNIST and Fashion-MNIST.
+In this study, we evaluate the performance of our proposed quantum self-attention mechanism through numerical simulations using two widely recognized image classification datasets, MNIST and Fashion-MNIST.
 In our primary benchmarking experiments, we compare our model against three quantum self-attention models: QKSAN, QSAN, and GQHAN.
 All models are trained and tested under identical conditions with consistent training and test set sizes, ensuring a fair and direct comparison of their performance.

 We further extend our evaluation by exploring the scalability of our approach across both task complexity and quantum system size.
 Specifically, we conduct experiments on 2, 3, and 4 class classification tasks as well as on quantum systems ranging from 3-qubit to 8-qubit configurations.
 These extension experiments provide insights into how our quantum self-attention mechanism adapts to larger, more complex quantum architectures and handles more challenging classification scenarios.
-In addition, our ablation studies compare the performance of models employing quantum complex-valued self-attention weights with those using real-valued weights.
-This comparison demonstrates the superior performance of complex-valued weights, underscoring their importance in capturing intricate quantum state correlations.
+Furthermore, we conduct ablation studies to compare models utilizing complex-valued self-attention weights against those employing real-valued weights.